Ishanax/portfolio/README.md

-# resume
+# Portfolio
-A resume website to show my projects, education and skills.
+This website is made from scratch with HTML, CSS & JS.
+It shows my projects and skills.